 If you have been involved in one these crimes and are facing charges, you need to contact a Baltimore burglary lawyer today.

 Defenses to Burglary in Baltimore

 One of the most obvious defenses is simply that you are innocent and did not commit the crime.
 During trial, the prosecution has the burden of proving beyond a reasonable doubt that the defendant, in fact, committed the crime.
 So, as a defense, we can introduce possible doubt to what the prosecution is presenting.

 Another defense to burglary is that the conduct that is accused does not amount to legal activity.
 This can involve proving one of the elements of burglary is not satisfied.
 Building a defense to burglary can be complicated.
 If you are charged with burglary, be sure to call a Baltimore burglary lawyer to talk today.

 Whether you have been charged with burglary in any degree, or one of the related crimes, a Baltimore criminal lawyer can help you.
 With such a range in punishments, the degree you are charged with matters.
-Contact the Law Offices of Randolph Rice for the experience you need in order to successfully negotiate a burglary case.
+Contact the Rice, Murtha & Psoras for the experience you need in order to successfully negotiate a burglary case.